-OFMHS attempts to accomplish these challenging settlement agreement goals in the context of the global COVID-19 pandemic that continues spreading at a high level throughout Washington state having caused much of state and local governments to temporarily shut down.
+OFMHS management is working with the union to create additional efficiencies for jail-based evaluations.
+Additionally, OFMHS attempts to accomplish these challenging settlement agreement goals in the context of the global COVID-19 pandemic that continues spreading at a high level throughout Washington state having caused much of state and local governments to temporarily shut down.
 At of the end of Q1 2020, the effects on our operations were relatively muted, but as the lockdown continued into Q2, and then the highly modified treatment environments persisted into Q3, the effects deepened.
 As Q3 and Q4 2020 advanced, agency staff have proved time and time again to be highly adaptive and have learned to work relatively efficiently within the challenging confines of the COVID-19 restrictions.
-Continuing through Q1 - Q2 2021, many of our partners have reopened to COVID-19 modified operations and demand is gradually returning toward pre-pandemic levels.
+Continuing through Q1-Q3 2021, many of our partners have re-opened to COVID-19 modified operations and demand is now rapidly returning to and in many cases exceeding pre-pandemic levels.
 OFMHS' staff has strived to continue advancing transformative solutions to the forensic system in a safety and patient-centered care environment, in spite of the challenges induced by the historic pandemic.
-Further waves of COVID-19 infection, however, threaten to upend the fragile balance.
+Further waves of COVID-19 infection variants, however, threaten to upend the fragile balance.